knusperman/getting_cleaning_project/readme.txt

-The cleaningdataproject.R script performs the actions specified in the assignment
+The run_analysis.r script performs the actions specified in the assignment

 First the data is imported.
 Your working directory should contain the files needed for the analysis.